RemagOfficial/UwUifier/README.md

 # UwUifier

-## Yeah, someone actually made this
+Yeah, someone actually made this

-It's pretty simple to install.
+##Install instructions

 ### The easy way
 Compress the contents of this directory into a zip and read up on how to install browser extensions from ZIP files for your browser